 This reiterates the earlier submission that DPO19 being reviewed in relation to our client's land in order that the density of lots across their lot be increased.

-We thank you for your consideration of this submission however please contact the undersigned on ph.
-0419 518 613 (email: andrew@graykinnane.com.au) should Council have any queries regarding the correspondence.
-Sardinia C23e
+We thank you for your consideration of this submission however please contact the undersigned on ph. @graykinnane.com.au) should Council have any queries regarding (email: cardinia ase the correspondence.

 Yours faithfully